-Not So Different: Dracula tries this with Batman initially, thinking that just because he wears a bat costume and operates at night, spreading fear amongst the criminal population (and unintentionally, the civilian population) that he'd make a good vampire to serve under him.
-Batman, of course, is not convinced.
+- Not So Different: Dracula tries this with Batman initially, thinking that just because he wears a bat costume and operates at night, spreading fear amongst the criminal population (and unintentionally, the civilian population) that he'd make a good vampire to serve under him.
+Batman is not convinced.
 Though, he's uneasy about his Batman persona inspiring fear among the civilians.

 Joker: That's a good looking corpse...

-Our Vampires Are Different: Everyone Dracula (or a vampire turned by him) bites, becomes "his vessel".
+- Our Vampires Are Different: Everyone Dracula (or a vampire turned by him) bites, becomes "his vessel".
 Effectively meaning they are turned and instantly become slaves to his willpower.
 Also (at least for some of them) the victims are not killed when bitten (Dracula hates wasting potential servants).
-The vampires are super-strong, super-fast, with heightened senses, they're all allergic to garlic and sunlight, but crosses aren't effective against them.
+At least some vampires lack reflections.
+The vampires are super-strong, super-fast, with heightened senses, they're all allergic to garlic and sunlight, and have an aversion to crosses.

-Joker is the only vampire slave of Dracula who retains most of his individuality and willpower, as well as the ability to speak, though he is still unable to reveal Dracula's resting place to Batman.
+- Joker is the only vampire slave of Dracula who retains most of his individuality and willpower, (knowing Joker, this is probably due to Insanity Immunity) as well as the ability to speak, though he is still unable to reveal Dracula's resting place to Batman.

-Spared by the Adaptation: Granted, as a movie based on a kid's show and more or less on the mainline comics, they couldn't really kill anyone to begin with, but taken as an adpatation (admittingly, a looose one at that) of the Batman Vampire trilogy, everyone who isn't Dracula survives the movie.
+- Spared by the Adaptation: Granted, as a movie tying into a kid's show and more or less based on the mainstream comics, they couldn't really kill anyone to begin with, but taken as an adaptation (admittedly, a loose one at that) of the Batman Vampire trilogy, everyone who isn't Dracula survives the movie.
 Granted, it also helps that Batman never becomes a vampire and cured the Joker, and Commissioner Gordon, Catwoman, Tanya, the Riddler, and many other characters are Adapted Out.